- What do social services do?

 The legal term ‘significant harm’ is defined in the Children Act 1989.
 It includes physical and non-physical ill-treatment and impairment of a child’s health or development.

 The guidance explains that there are no absolute criteria for determining what constitutes significant harm.
-The decision whether a child is at risk is a decision that will be made by local social services departments.
-If they decide to start child protection proceedings, that decision can be challenged in a court.
+The decision whether a child is at risk will be made by local social services departments.
+If they decide to start child protection proceedings, that decision can be challenged in a Court.

 - domestic violence